Damascus: Ottoman period

 Early in the nineteenth century, Damascus was noted for its shady cafes along the banks of the Barada.
-A depiction of these by William Henry Bartlett was published in 1836, along with a poetical illustration by Letitia Elizabeth Landon, see Under Ottoman rule, Christians and Jews were considered dhimmis and were allowed to practice their religious precepts.
+A depiction of these by William Henry Bartlett was published in 1836, along with a poetical illustration by Letitia Elizabeth Landon, see Under Ottoman rule, Christians and Jews were considered dhimmis, who were allowed to practice their religions under certain restrictions.
 During the Damascus affair of 1840 the false accusation of ritual murder was brought against members of the Jewish community of Damascus.
 The massacre of Christians in 1860 was also one of the most notorious incidents of these centuries when fighting between Druze and Maronites in Mount Lebanon spilled over into the city.
 Several thousand Christians were killed in June 1860, with many more being saved through the intervention of the Algerian exile Abd al-Qadir and his soldiers (three days after the massacre started), who brought them to safety in Abd al-Qadir's residence and the Citadel of Damascus.
 The Christian quarter of the old city (mostly inhabited by Catholics), including several churches, was burnt down.
 The Christian inhabitants of the notoriously poor and refractory Midan district outside the walls (mostly Orthodox) were, however, protected by their Muslim neighbors.

 American Missionary E.C.
 Miller records that in 1867 the population of the city was 'about' 140,000, of whom 30,000 were Christians, 10,000 Jews, and 100,000 'Mohammedans' with fewer than 100 Protestant Christians.
 In the meantime, American writer Mark Twain visited Damascus, then wrote about his travel in The Innocents Abroad, in which he mentioned: "Though old as history itself, thou art fresh as the breath of spring, blooming as thine own rose-bud, and fragrant as thine own orange flower, O Damascus, pearl of the East!".
 In November 1898, German emperor Wilhelm II toured Damascus, during his trip to the Ottoman Empire.